-When we talk about digital pollution today, we think a lot about planned obsolescence and the resources needed to manufacture devices such as our smartphones or computers.
+When we talk about digital pollution and carbon footprint today, we think a lot about planned obsolescence and the resources needed to manufacture devices such as our smartphones or computers.

 But we often miss the weight that the internet represents.
 Even if this weight seems invisible to us on a daily basis, it is not immaterial.
 Indeed, each website has a weight, ranging from a few kilobytes (Kb) to several megabytes (MB), and is stored on the servers of a very energy-intensive datacenter.